bdt105/authentification/README.md

 **Note:** *In configuration file, admin token is used to create new user without any connection (signup functionality).*

+Take a look at swagger file authentification.yaml for API precise usage

 ## **How to install?** ##

 - Create the MySql database